The SaaS Podcast

-Key lesson here is that it’s not about building a product; it’s about solving a problem.
+The key lesson here is that it’s not about building a product; it’s about solving a problem.

 4. Get your MVP to market fast but make sure it doesn’t suck in at least one area

-We know that we should build a minimum viable product (MVP) before we build a full blown product with a ton of features.
+We know that we should build a minimum viable product (MVP) before we build a full-blown product with a ton of features.

 But many entrepreneurs make some major mistakes with their MVP.
 They either build a product that’s so ‘minimum’ that it’s really not a viable product.
-And other’s try so hard to build a ‘viable’ product, that they spend way too much time building that product with too many features.
+And others try so hard to build a ‘viable’ product, that they spend way too much time building that product with too many features.

 There’s a delicate balance between finding the essential set of features that you’re going to launch with and making sure that those few features work really well.